ThomasLastName/multiverse/functional_bnns/README.md

 **IMPORTANT: At this time, the package is still in development, and is not yet ready for use by a general audience.**

-This package fulfills a need for reliable, modular, general, and efficient open source implementations of Bayesian neural networks (BNNs) beyond only Bayess-by-backprop (BBB) with normally distributed weights.
+This package fulfills a need for reliable, modular, general, and efficient open source implementations of variational Bayesian neural networks (BNNs) methods, beyond only the one method that everyone implements.

-Many high quality implementations of BBB exist.
+Many high quality implementations of Bayes-by-Backprop (BBB_ exist.
 However, BBB is only one of many possible ways to train a BNN.
 We sought to answer the question of whether or not BBB deserves its status as the default method to train a BNN, which it appears to have been awarded prematurely.
 Many different algorithms exist for training a BNN, other than BBB.